$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Appendix: well-posedness

 where $f^*$ denotes the Legendre transform, and $\mathcal{A}_{x,t}$ is, as defined before,

 denoting the set of (absolutely continuous) admissible paths.
 We will demonstrate that minimising arcs exist, adapting the proof of \cite[Theorem 6.1.2]{CSHJB}, but relaxing the assumption that $v_0$ be bounded below; we only assume that it is uniformly Lipschitz.
-Firstly, we note we can consider the Nagumo functional $N$ to be a convex, increasing function without loss of generality, since we can always take the lower convex envelope and force $N$ to be strictly increasing.
-Let $M(y)=N(y)-N(0)$ so that $M\geq0$.
-Define $M$ over all of $\mathbb{R}$ by symmetry, i.e. $M(-y)=M(y)$ for $y>0$.
-Then, for any admissible arc, by Jensen's inequality:
+First we show that $f^{*}$ also satisfies a Nagumo-type superlinear growth condition.
+Let $u>u_{-}$, then